yangyangnau/tips/run_normal_Linux_OS_on_Xiaomi_Redmi_3s.md

 ##Xiaomi hasn't release Redmi 3s kernel to us.
 It's SHAME.(2016.08.27)

-I want run normal GNU/Linux OS(debian gentoo ...) on Xiaomi Redmi 3s without chroot and virtual machine, and get all hardware working with libhybird perhaps.
+I want run normal GNU/Linux OS(debian gentoo ...) on Xiaomi Redmi 3s without chroot and virtual machine, and get all hardware working with libhybris perhaps.
 So I am try porting QAEP (msm8937) kernel to Redmi 3s.

 **Years ago, I had run debian sid on an android TV with android in a chroot env.**